 One other thing is that even if the Twist knob is at 0%, it still has a big effect on the sound.
 In my ideal world, the 0% point would be completely unprocessed from the Twist algorithms.

 Heavyocity did obviously create a milestone with “Gravity”.
-We can tell that already by how much popularity it has gained since it’s release, and even tough there have been some attempts at flowing Heavyocity’s receipt, no one else has managed to create such an “impact”.
-That alone says a lot for “Gravity” and it’s potential, and if that’s not enough, have a look at the uncountable number of composers using it and loving it.
+We can tell that already by how much popularity it has gained since its release, and even though there have been some attempts at flowing Heavyocity’s receipt, no one else has managed to create such an “impact”.
+That alone says a lot for “Gravity” and its potential, and if that’s not enough, have a look at the uncountable number of composers using it and loving it.

-It only with some products that I find a high price point justified, but “Gravity” is one of them.
-The thing to keep in mind tough is if you are going to use all the value this library provides.
-If you are mostly creating music and sound effect for film or games, this is a must have, no exceptions.
-If you are more on the music production side of things, though, may it be Hip Hop, Pop or EDM, you might want to consider this carefully.
+It is only with some products that I find a high price point justified, but “Gravity” is one of them.
+The thing to keep in mind though is if you are going to use all the value this library provides.
+If you are mostly creating music and sound effect for film or games, this is a must-have, no exceptions.
+If you are more on the music production side of things, though, may it be Hip Hop, Pop, or EDM, you might want to consider this carefully.